-- 2 In this regulation: - "above surface passenger ropeway" means a ropeway on which passengers are transported in or on a cable supported carrier and are not in contact with the ground or snow surface; - "acceptance inspection" means an inspection of an elevating device that - (a) Repealed.
-[B.C.
+- 2 In this regulation: - "above surface passenger ropeway" means a ropeway on which passengers are transported in or on a cable supported carrier and are not in contact with the ground or snow surface; - "acceptance inspection" means an inspection of an elevating device that - (a) is carried out before the elevating device is permitted to be put into service, and - (b) is conducted for the purpose of determining whether the elevating device complies with the requirements of all applicable codes, regulations and adopted technical standards; - "Act" means the Safety Standards Act; - "attendant" means an individual involved in marshalling passengers, cars or carriers, in assisting or instructing patrons or in other safety related operating duties; - "certified elevating device mechanic" means an individual who holds a certificate of qualification, of a class established under section 4.2, as a certified elevating device mechanic; - "educational body" means - (a) a university as defined in the University Act, the Royal Roads University Act or the Thompson Rivers University Act, - (b) an institution as defined in the College and Institute Act, - (c) an educational body of another jurisdiction, recognized by a provincial safety manager as equivalent in nature to one described in paragraph (a) or (b), and - (d) a registered institution as defined in the Private Career Training Institutions Act; - "Electrical Safety Regulation" means the Electrical Safety Regulation, B.C.
 Reg.
-184/2019, App.
-2, s.
-1 (a).] - (b) is conducted for the purpose of determining whether the elevating device complies with the requirements of all applicable codes, regulations and adopted technical standards; - "Act" means the Safety Standards Act; - "attendant" means an individual involved in marshalling passengers, cars or carriers, in assisting or instructing patrons or in other safety related operating duties; - "certified elevating device mechanic" means an individual who holds a certificate of qualification, of a class established under section 4.2, as a certified elevating device mechanic; - "direct supervision" means supervision by a certified elevating device mechanic who is on the same premises as the supervised person, in sufficient proximity that the certified elevating device mechanic can readily - (a) observe the supervised person directly and without the aid of electronic devices. - (b) provide verbal direction and immediate assistance to the supervised person, and - (c) evaluate the work of the supervised person;
+100/2004; - "existing elevating device" means an elevating device that is not a new elevating device or an existing elevating device as defined in CSA B44; - "licensed electrical contractor" has the same meaning as in the Electrical Safety Regulation; - "licensed elevating device contractor" means an individual who is a licensed contractor and holds a licence of a class established under section 6 as an elevating device contractor; - "mandatory maintenance" means the maintenance of an elevating device that is provided by a licensed elevating device contractor under contract to an owner and includes periodic examination and maintenance services such as cleaning and lubrication, all safety-related tests required by the ministry and immediate treatment of any safety-related deficiency including the adjustment, repair or replacement of any defective equipment or components as required by the codes adopted by the Schedule to this regulation or manufacturer's specifications, but does not include an alteration as specified by a provincial safety manager or an alteration as defined by the adopted code;